tcelovsky/tcelovsky.github.io/_posts/2021-07-14-let's-talk-about-big-o.markdown

 ### O(n²) or Quadratic Time

-Now take a loop at the code example below, it's very similar to what we just saw, but here we nested our loops:
+Now take a look at the code example below, it's very similar to what we just saw, but here we nested our loops:

 <script src="https://gist.github.com/tcelovsky/f33683c40d6fdb30fb9f738879115f5b.js"></script>